Leave your details below and we’ll give you a call to chat about how we can help your business move forward.

 If you’re looking for a simple process, approach the bank you have a current account with.
 BBL’s are simple application forms that are completed online.

 The stock answer here is the lower of 25% of Turnover in the calendar year, 2019 or £50,000.
 Whilst it may seem easy at the moment to take on additional debt you need to mindful that that in the long run, it may give you and your business(s) a real headache.
-It’s important to remember BBL’s are incredibly easy to access and are available until November 2020 so you can take time to consider this loan.
+It’s important to remember BBL’s are incredibly easy to access and are available until 31st March 2021.

 We advocate taking this opportunity to pause (where possible) and assess short term cashflow in detail to pin down the right amount of BBL required.
 If you have reviewed cashflow over the past weeks and months, things are evolving constantly and we recommend you revisit the exercise again.